-Josiah Wedgewood was a pottery maker who came to fame in 1759 when he inherited a pottery in Burslem.
+Josiah Wedgwood was a pottery maker who came to fame in 1759 when he inherited pottery in Burslem.
 Ten years after his inheritance, he commenced production at his celebrated factory named "Etruria".

 Wedgwood, a remarkable chemist and antiquarian, always sought how best to produce beautiful rare ceramic specimens of antique pottery art and was one of the first set of men to blend art and industry.
 He believed in employing the best talent available and was always willing to pay whatever it may cost.

 His ceramics showed a classical influence of the Robert Adam art that spread over England, designing and producing pottery objects in styles that were in harmony with the furniture and décor styles of Adams.

 Josiah Wedgwood's fame rose with the production of his famous Jasperware ceramics in the late 1700s.
 Its material is like a dull-white hard biscuit and it was easy to embellish and paint.